yesarpit/yesarpit.github.io/docs/JS Basics/JS Concepts.md

 #### Objects might appear “nested” in code, but in our universe each object is completely separate.
 An object cannot be “inside” of other object!

-8) how to support old broweser having no html5 capabilities:
+8) how to support old browser having no html5 capabilities:

 Answer:  if you put an unknown element into a web page, by default the browser will just treat it like a span, ie, an anonymous inline element.